 - The doctor will come in and talk with you and explain the process again

-- You will be sedated but conscious.
+- You will be sedated but conscious and breathing on your own.
 It's unlikely you would have general anesthesia

 - The procedure lasts 20 to 40 minutes, 30 minutes on average